-BUS 1101 Credits Introduction to Business
+BUS 1101 3 Introduction to Business

-This is an introductory course in which students cover the major functional areas of business, including economics, entrepreneurship, management, marketing, finance, and their more specialized sub functions.
-This course also covers the foundations of American business, including the nature of the free enterprise system, business's social responsibilities, and the structure of American business in the global market business.
-Business career opportunities will be discussed and explored.
-(Prerequisites: College level reading).
-(3 C/3 lect).
+This is an introductory course in which we will cover the major functional areas of business, including management, marketing, finance, and their more specialized sub functions.
+In addition, we will cover the foundations of American business, including the nature of the free enterprise system, businesss social responsibilities, and the structure of American business.
+Attention will also be given to the international dimensions of modern business.
+College level reading is recommended for this course.
+(Prerequisites: None).
+(3 C).

-BUS 1144 Credits Opening and Managing A Small Business
+BUS 1144 3 Opening and Managing A Small Business

 This course is designed to assist students in identifying and evaluating a business opportunity and the necessary steps involved in opening and managing a small business.
 The course will introduce the elements of business ownership including; the various forms, entry strategies, risk taking, innovation and business development.
 Students will analyze the market potential, evaluate the financial feasibility based on the market and determine the management infrastructure necessary to operate a successful business.
-Topics include; entry strategies, planning, financing options, location, marketing, personnel, cash flow management, and inventory control.
-(Prerequisites: College level reading and MATH 0098).
-(3 C/3 lect).
+Topics include: entry strategies, planning, financing options, location, marketing, personnel, cash flow management, and inventory control.
+College level reading and MATH 0098 are recommended for this course.
+(Prerequisites: None).
+(3 C).

-BUS 2101 Credits Personal Finance
+BUS 2101 3 Personal Finance

-Fundamental concepts of personal financial management, focusing on the major personal financial planning situations that individuals and families encounter.
-Money management topics included: budgets, banking, tax strategies, investments, credit, insurance, real estate, interest, pension investments, and retirement planning.
-(Prerequisites: College level reading).
+This course covers fundamental concepts of personal financial management, focusing on the major personal financial planning situations that individuals and families encounter.
+Money management topics include: budgets, banking, tax strategies, investments, credit, insurance, real estate, interest, pension investments, and retirement planning.
+College level reading is recommended for this course.
+(Prerequisites: None).
 (3 C/3 lect, 0 lab).

-BUS 2144 Credits Introduction to E-Business
+BUS 2144 3 Introduction to E-Business